 Poznan: Fundacja Malta, 05.12.2019 godz.
 19.00

-This passage discusses Anton Chekhov’s short play “The Bear” (1888), which the author himself described as a “joke in one act.”
-The play depicts a “very serious duel” between widow Popova and creditor Smirnov.
-The complicated schemes Smirnov devises to collect a debt prove to be no match for Popova’s charms.
-Victory in the battle ultimately goes to both characters, and the play ends with harmony and understanding between the man and woman.
+Anton Chekhov’s short play The Bear (1888), which the author himself described as a “joke in one act,” tells the story of a “very serious duel” between the widow Popova and the creditor Smirnov.
+The intricate schemes devised by the protagonist to recover his debt pale in comparison to the charm of the heroine.
+Victory in this unusual battle shifts from one side to the other, ultimately culminating in harmony and mutual understanding of the relationship between a man and a woman.

 Warsaw: MTM “Scena na Kocjana” 30.11.2019 godz.
 18.00